mayurkanade44/Insta-AutoFollowing/README.md

 You need to put your username and password of Instagram.

-and also set local path of your chromedriver.
+Need to have chromedriver on your machine and then set local path of your chromedriver in the file.